62nd Operations Group: Cold War

-On 7 September 1946, Congress activated the 62nd, minus the 51st TCS, at Bergstrom Field, Texas.
-The Group now flew the C-46 Commando, quickly replaced by the C-82 Boxcar.
+On 7 September 1946, the 62nd Group, minus the 51st TCS, was activatedat Bergstrom Field, Texas.
+The group flew the Curtiss C-46 Commando, which was quickly replaced by the Fairchild C-82 Packet.
 In April 1947, in what would be the first of many humanitarian and disaster relief missions, the 62d flew to aid victims of an explosion in Texas City, Texas.

 On 16 June 1947, the Group moved to McChord Field, Washington.
-Headquarters Army Air Forces directed each Army Air Force have a tactical group assigned to establish a Wing headquarters.
-Thus, the 62d Troop Carrier Wing (TCW), constituted on 28 July 1947, and activated at McChord Field on 15 August, was assigned to Twelfth Air Force, Tactical Air Command, while the 62d Troop Carrier Group became one of the Wing's subordinate units; its flying arm.
+Under the new Wing Base organization system wing headquarters were establish to command tactical groups and their supporting elements.
+Thus, the 62d Troop Carrier Wing was activated at McChord on 15 August 1947, assigned to Twelfth Air Force of Tactical Air Command while the 62d Troop Carrier Group became its flying arm.

 After overcoming shortages of personnel and aircraft parts, the 62d began flying in earnest in January 1948 during Project Yukon.
 One infantry company with full field equipment was airlifted from McChord to Big Delta, Alaska.
 From Big Delta, the 62d's C-82s flew to Elmendorf Field, Alaska, for the return of another Army unit to McChord.
 A relatively simple task today, such deployments and redeployments were quite a feat then, as the piston-engine-powered C-82s required numerous stops for refueling.

 During the first half of 1948, the 62d flew flood relief supplies to several locations in Washington and Oregon.
 McChord crews flew 100 tons of burlap bags, later to be filled with sand, to flood workers.
-By Fall, 62d TCW assets were tapped to support the now famous Berlin Airlift.
-More than 100 men, primarily mechanics, aerial engineers, and truck drivers were identified for a 90-day temporary tour of duty in Europe, to bolster airlift resources.
+By Fall, 62d assets were tapped to support the Berlin Airlift.
+More than 100 men, primarily mechanics, flight engineers, and truck drivers were identified for a 90-day temporary tour of duty in Europe, to bolster airlift resources.

-In the unusually cruel winter of '48 -'49, the 62d attracted national attention as it airdropped tons of hay to livestock stranded by extreme blizzards in several western States.
-Operation Hayride brought all available 62d assets to Naval Air Station (NAS) Fallon, Nevada.
+In the unusually cruel winter of 1948–49, the 62d attracted national attention as it airdropped tons of hay to livestock stranded by extreme blizzards in several western States.
+Operation Hayride brought all available 62d assets to Naval Air Station Fallon, Nevada.
 From there the 62nd reached cattle in Nevada, Arizona, Utah, Colorado, Wyoming, Kansas, and Nebraska.
 With the operation well under way, President Truman called in additional C-82s from other units to assist in the endeavor.
 In the end, as much as 80 percent of the livestock in these states were saved as a result of the airdrop.